joolfe/postman-to-openapi/docs/index.md

 You can customize all this information with the [Info option](#info-(object)).

+For info about how to setup the `contact` and `license` properties have a look to section [License and Contact configuration](#license-and-contact-configuration).

 Have a look to the [SimplePost collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/SimplePost.json) file for an example of how to use this feature.

 ## Folders as tags